JaKooLit/Hyprland-Dots/README.md

 sh <(curl -L https://raw.githubusercontent.com/JaKooLit/Hyprland-Dots/main/Distro-Hyprland.sh)
 ```

+- you can now use above command to automatically clone the Distro-Hyprland install scripts below
+- it will clone the install scripts and start the `install.sh` 😎

 ## Installation
 ### 👁️‍🗨️ My Hyprland install Scripts 👁️‍🗨️
 - Automated Hyprland Scripts for Distro of choice which will pull this dotfiles if opted to install these configurations